!-- Google tag (gtag.js) -->

 Our first experience with video came when filming early customer testimonials at TechValidate.
 Our product was new, so it was critical to show it was legitimate, and one of the best ways to do that was with social proof from well-known companies.

 Of course, we started with written testimonials, but there’s often a bit of doubt involved with text-based social proof.
+Anyone who has been on the 'revising' side of a written testimonial knows that it can get a significant 'treatment' before getting plastered on the website.
 As far as the reader knows, the testimonial they’re seeing could have been written by a marketing manager and attributed to a customer.

-For more information on how to use client testimonials on your website, see our article.
+See this article for how to use client testimonials on your website.

 It’s near-impossible to fake a video though, so we jumped at every opportunity to film happy customers talking about our product.